How to deploy Microsoft Store apps using Intune

 4. What happens if an existing app is deployed using Microsoft Store App (new)

-If a Win32 app is already present on the end user’s device and was either deployed using Microsoft Store for Business or installed manually, and you attempt to deploy the same application using the Microsoft Store app (new) method, the application will not be re-installed.
+If a Win32 app is already on the end user’s device and was either deployed using Microsoft Store for Business or installed manually, and you attempt to deploy the same application using the Microsoft Store app (new) method, the application will not be re-installed.
 Intune will take over the management of the application without reinstalling it.

 5. Does the Win32 App Deployed Through the Microsoft Store App (New) Method Receive Regular Updates?